OliverLysa/observatory-data-prep/README.md

 ## [cleaned_data](https://github.com/OliverLysa/observatory/tree/main/cleaned_data)

-Cleaned data outputs derived from raw and intermediate data files following processing in R, Python and/excel and which are added to the postgresql database backend for the observatory dashboard.
+Cleaned data outputs derived from raw and intermediate data files following processing in R, Python and/excel and which are added to the postgresql database.
 Within the dashboard environment, cleaned data files may undergo additional processing such as on-the-fly aggregation.

 ## scripts

 ### [functions.R](https://github.com/OliverLysa/observatory/blob/main/scripts/functions.R)

-A collection of custom user-defined functions regularly used throughout the data processing pipeline and not otherwise provided in R packages.
+A collection of custom functions regularly used throughout the data processing pipeline and not otherwise provided in R packages.

 ## Product-group specific

 [Electronics scripts readme](https://github.com/OliverLysa/observatory-data-prep/blob/main/electronics_readme.md)

+## Feedback

+*If you identify any issues, please contact*: Oliver Lysaght (oliverlysaght\@icloud.com)